Magic and silver circle law firms in the UK: your complete guide

 However, if a placement is secured, a graduate can expect great resources, fantastic facilities, international secondments and a lot of responsibility.
 Trainees are often offered a job at their firm post-qualification which makes choosing the right one even more important.

 When it comes to salaries at these law firms, first year trainees can expect to earn between £42,000 and £44,000, while second year trainees will be taking home closer to £50,000.
-Newly qualified lawyers will be paid around £100,000 – including or excluding bonuses and equity partners can earn between £1.6 million and £1.8m.
+Newly qualified lawyers will be paid around £100,000 – including or excluding bonuses and equity partners can earn between £1.6 million and £1.8 million.

-What is the Silver Circle?
+What are the Silver Circle law firms?

 • A focus on serving a premium London-centred client base in the UK.